Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 - Selling a Good Coupon, a social coupon for organizations to use at the first social shopping mall.

-- Selling products and services directly to customers who choose to buy well.
+- Selling products and services directly to customers who choose to buy and do good.

 Doron at his lecture at Harel school:

-Guest Entrepreneur Sigal Yaron- In the Child's Footsteps Method Developer
+Guest Entrepreneur Sigal Yaron- Following the Child's Footsteps Method Developer

-Sigal came to Ramot Weizmann school in Yavne as a guest entrepreneur, and shared her experience as an entrepreneur with the students, speaking about the challenges she has faced, her faith in herself and her project, and how, through determination, diligence, creativity and more, one can succeed as an entrepreneur.
+Sigal came to Ramot Weizmann school in Yavne as a guest entrepreneur, and shared her with the students, speaking about the challenges she has faced, her faith in herself and her project, and how, through determination, diligence, creativity and more, one can succeed as an entrepreneur.

-Sigal developed the In the Child's Footsteps method which allows adults (educators/parents) to see the world through a child's eyes in order to promote a respectful and beneficial relationship with children.
+Sigal developed the Following the Child's Footsteps method which allows adults (educators/parents) to see the world through a child's eyes in order to promote a respectful and beneficial relationship with children.

 The method was developed with the understanding that dialogue, free will and freedom (physical and mental) allow children to grow into self-confident and happy adults.